MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/set-permissions.md

     :::image type="content" source="media/set-build-release-permissions/open-variable-group-all-security.png" alt-text="Library - variable groups":::

-   If you want to manage the permissions for a specific variable group, then select the ellipsis for that variable group and then select **Security**.
+   If you want to manage the permissions for a specific variable group, select the ellipsis for that variable group and then select **Security**.

     :::image type="content" source="media/set-build-release-permissions/open-variable-group-specific-security.png" alt-text="Configure permission for one variable group":::